 The advantages of subglandular placement include that the muscle is not disturbed in any way, the implants can potentially be placed closer together and the implants can more easily fill out extra skin present as a result of weight loss or pregnancy.
 The advantages of subpectoral placement include camouflage of the implant – the muscle helps to hide the edge of the implant, potentially making the augmentation look more natural and helping to prevent visible rippling; there is potentially better visualization of breast tissue by mammogram, and a possibly decreased risk of capsular contracture.

 The advantages of the “dual plane” position are that the implants can potentially be placed closer together than with the traditional subpectoral placement; the implants can more easily fill out extra skin present as a result of weight loss or pregnancy; camouflage of the implant; and decreased resistance to “settling” of the implants compared to traditional subpectoral placement, which results in most patients seeing their final contour in three – four weeks.
 Placing the implants in this position also eliminates the need for a breast lift in many patients who would require one if the implants were placed in the subpectoral position.

 The two main categories of implants are saline and silicone.
 Both types have a solid silicone (rubber) shell; the difference is in the filling.
-All silicone implants used in the United States have a "cohesive" silicone gel filling.
+All silicone implants used in the United States have a "cohesive" silicone gel filling (though there are different levels of cohesiveness available).
 Implants also come in different shapes (round or contoured), profiles (projection) and surfaces (smooth and textured).

 The advantage of saline implants are that it is easier to detect implant rupture, and rupture may be easier to treat than a ruptured silicone implant.
 The advantages of silicone implants are that they tend to feel more natural (softer) than saline implants.
 Many factors, however, contribute to the “feel” of an augmented breast, including the amount of tissue covering the implant.